 Fiddle leaf fig plants are best treated with NPK fertilizer, which is 3-1-2.
 You should feed them every time they are watered but not in the winter.
 It is also best to use granular fertilizer and liquid fertilizers.
 Few best fertilizers for this plant are: Fiddle-Leaf-Plant-Ficus-Lyrata , Fiddle-Liquid-Houseplant-Fertilizer-competitors.

-- INCLUDES FREE FIDDLE LEAF FIG CARE WEBINAR AND E-BOOK with your purchase that will help you grow the perfect fiddle leaf fig in your home and troubleshoot any problems you may be having.
+- INCLUDES FREE FIDDLE LEAF FIG CARE WEBINAR AND E-BOOK: Enhance your purchase with a complimentary Fiddle Leaf Fig Care Webinar and E-Book, which will equip you with the knowledge to cultivate the ideal fiddle leaf fig in your home and address any issues you might encounter.

 - Every requirement of fiddle leaf fig plants were taken into consideration during the forumlation of this fertilizer, which will enhance the healthy growth of your plant

 - Provides all the nitrogen, phosphate, potassium, and micronutrients your fiddle leaf plant plants need to maintain healthy deep green leaves

 - Simply dilute the high concentrate plant fertilizer into a water solution.
 This 8oz bottle makes 12 gallons of watering solution